KIYI671/AhabAssistantLimbusCompany/doc/en/README_EN.md

 Click [Realeases](https://github.com/KIYI671/AhabAssistantLimbusCompany/releases) and download the file called AALC-vx.x.x in the latest version, unzip it and run AALC.exe.

-I don't have much technical power, but I also messed up the GUI and used the third-party OCR, so the file is relatively large!
+I don't have much technical power, but I also built a GUI and used the third-party OCR, so the file is relatively large!

 ---